New information about applying for our programs for the academic year 2021-22 will be published in January 2021.

-For us to be able to assess your potential, ambition and skills we need to see different sides of what you do.
+For us to be able to assess your motivation, potential, ambition and skills we need to see different sides of what you do.
 If you show work samples containing only the expression you like best, or the interest you spend most time on, it may be difficult for us to assess your application.
 Keep in mind that a certain width in your application helps us to get an idea of your sense of colour and form, vision, and ability to communicate your ideas.
 One of the reasons that we are helped seeing the applicant’s work with mandatory assignments is that we get a glimpse of how the applicant see things, think and work within a given framework.

 You choose which material you want to draw in – pencil, ink, charcoal or chalk.
 Painting materials could be for example oil, acrylic, gouache, watercolor, pastel chalk or spray paint.

-Additional mandatory assignments to General Art, Crafts and Design, Graphic Design and Illustration, Design and Architecture, Ceramics Design and Craft, Textile Design and Craft and Metaldesign and Craft
+Additional mandatory assignments to Graphic Design and Illustration, Design and Architecture, Ceramics Design and Craft and Metaldesign and Craft

-The programs Woodwork and Design and the vocational program for Specialist Craft Tutors do not have additional mandatory assignments besides the mandatory drawing task.
+The programs General Art, Crafts and Design, Textile Design and Craft, Woodwork and Design and the vocational program for Specialist Craft Tutors do not have additional mandatory assignments besides the mandatory drawing task.

 Graphic Design and Illustration

-– create a logo
+– designing a logo

-– choice of fonts
+– choose fonts

-Ceramics Design and Craft and Textile Design and Craft
+Ceramics Design and Craft

 Metaldesign and Craft